ChrishonWyllie/Celestial/README.md

 ## Caching videos

 Similar to caching and displaying images, the `URLVideoPlayerView` will display videos and cache them later for reuse.
-It encapsulates the usually tedious process or creating `AVAssets`, `AVPlayerItems` and `AVPlayers` .
+It encapsulates the usually tedious process or creating instances of `AVAsset`, `AVPlayerItem`, `AVPlayerLayer` and `AVPlayer` .
 Instead, all you need to do is provide a URL for it play.

 If you have read the [Caching Images](#cache_images) section, the initializers and functions are virtually identical between `URLImageView` and `URLVideoPlayerView`